orchid-initiative/laelia-store/documentation/PROJECT_CHARTER.md

 ## Project Goals
 - Set up an online resale shop storefront within 2 months.
 - Create an Instagram and Facebook page and post twice weekly within the first month.
-- Have the website fully functional with at least five listed products within four weeks.
+- Launch a fully functional website with at least five listed products within four weeks.

 ## Deliverables

+Technical Learning Materials
+- Create a plan with tutorials for
+  - Google Drive
+  - Google photos
+- Cumulative meeting notes document in both English and Spanish

 Store Set Up
 - Name the store and create a logo.
 - Create Instagram and Facebook accounts.